-TV antennae are to be located at the rear of the roof, wherever reception permits.
+TV antennae are to be located within the roof space or to the rear of the roof, wherever reception permits.
 Where a TV antenna must project above a roof line to access the direction of reception the maximum projection should be 0.5m.
-The installation of satellite dishes shall be in accordance with the CoW relevant policy.
+The installation of satellite dishes shall be in accordance with the City of Wanneroo relevant policy.